macroing/Dayflower/documentation/Scene/README.md

 * `LDRImageNormalMapModifier` - A `Modifier` that performs normal mapping using a low-dynamic-range (LDR) image.
 * `Modifier` - A modifier assigned to a specific `Material` instance and can modify the current `Intersection` instance.
 * `NoOpModifier` - A `Modifier` that does nothing.
+* `SimplexNoiseNormalMapModifier` - A `Modifier` that performs normal mapping using Simplex noise.

 #### The Scene Texture API
 * `BlendTexture` - Returns a `Color3F` by blending two `Texture` instances together.